tars-node/logs/README.md

 _Please note: `Options.format` can only be` DateFormat.LogByCustom` when `LogTo.Local`_

-For more information on `TarsDate`, please visit [@ tars / winston-tars.TarsDate] (https://github.com/tars-node/winston-tars#tarsdate)
+For more information on `TarsDate`, please visit [@tars/winston-tars.TarsDate](https://github.com/tars-node/winston-tars#tarsdate)

 ## Remote Log (TarsRemote)

-Due to the complexity of remote log implementation (and parameters), please visit [winston-tars.TarsRemote] (https://github.com/tars-node/winston-tars#tarsremote) for details.
+Due to the complexity of remote log implementation (and parameters), please visit [winston-tars.TarsRemote](https://github.com/tars-node/winston-tars#tarsremote) for details.

 ## dyeing